 You aren't working through the concepts, and therefore, you're missing the learning.
 This might not seem like a big deal for one assignment or one class, but this loss of learning will add up over time.
 Eventually, you will find yourself in more difficult classes unable to complete the work effectively, or you will find yourself in a workplace lacking the skills the complete your job.

-The work created by GenAI is often sub-par.
+The work created by GenAI is often sub-par, particularly when used with limited input from a human.
 At first glance, it may sound impressive, but since it's ultimately an advanced version of predictive text, it doesn't actually know how to work through complex ideas.
 It tends towards vague and redundant, along with overstating claims and using biased language (i.e. it tends to sound like a sales pitch).

 Please trust the process in this class and start with your own ideas and your own writing.